sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

     >- If the value is a product number and in our list of products – held in our data variable – then you navigate to the product details page.
     >
     >- If the value is not a product, you just alert the user.
+    >
+    >**IMPORTANT:** You must connect the top output of he QR code flow function with the If condition flow function.

 3. For the **If condition** flow function, set the **Condition** to the following formula: